Notifiarr/notifiarr/README.md

 The `latest` tag is always a tagged release in GitHub.
 The `main` tag corresponds to the `main` branch in GitHub and may be broken.

-**Unraid Users** - You must configure a Notifiarr API Key (and Plex Token if you wish to use Plex) in the Unraid Template.
-Enviormental Variables and thus the Template override the Config file
+**Unraid Users** - You must configure a Notifiarr API Key in the Unraid Template.
+If you wish to use Plex then you'll also need to set the Plex Token and Plex URL in the template as well.

+**Docker Users** - Note that Docker Enviormental Variables and thus the Template override the Config file.

 #### Docker Config File